Beginner’s Guide to Bird Feeders: Types, Target Birds, and Buying Tips

 Hopper feeders, often shaped like little houses, are among the most versatile and popular options.
 They can hold a large quantity of mixed seeds, making them suitable for attracting a diverse array of birds, including sparrows, finches, chickadees, and cardinals.
 The seed is stored in a container and dispensed as needed into a tray below, allowing multiple birds to feed at once.
 However, these feeders can be prone to moisture buildup, so regular cleaning is essential to prevent mold.

-Dsc 5322 edited
+DSC 5322 edited

 Hopper Feeders